 2. Assist doctors and nurses on outreaches to improve access to healthcare

-For us, it’s important that we make a positive impact in the communities we work.
+For us, it’s important that we make a positive impact where we work.
+For this reason, you’ll get to assist doctors at various community healthcare outreaches.
 For this reason, you’ll get to assist doctors at various community healthcare outreaches.

-You’ll help with routine health checks under supervision of medical professionals.
-You’ll use the skills you and the other high school students learned in your international medical internship workshops
+You’ll help with routine health checks under the supervision of medical professionals.
+You’ll use the skills you learned in your international medical internship workshops.

 With all the information you’ll gather, doctors can refer patients to seek further treatment.

 "My favourite part of my medical placement was the ability to talk to the doctors; whether it was explaining a patient’s situation, or helping me to figure out how to do the perfect stitch.

 Every day was different and this made my experience so much more interesting and helped solidify my desire to pursue a medical degree."